hyperlane-xyz/hips/HIP-1.md

 #### Location of merkle proof verification

-The ability for relayers to inject arbitrary data into the `ISM` presents a natural opportunity to move the merkle proof out of the `Inbox.process()` interface and into the `ISM`.
+The ability for relayers to inject arbitrary metadata into the `ISM` presents a natural opportunity to move the merkle proof out of the `Inbox.process()` interface and into the `ISM`.
 In this model, the `Inbox` would be responsible only for replay protection.

 ```
 interface IInterchainSecurityModule {
-    function moduleData() external view returns (bytes memory);
+    function moduleMetadata() external view returns (bytes memory);

     function accept(
         bytes32 _root,
         bytes32[32] calldata _proof,
         bytes calldata _message,
-        bytes calldata _data
+        bytes calldata _metadata
     ) external returns (bool);
 }